gskabdwal/assistant-pirate-ai/README.md

 ## Overview

 This project evolves over 30 days to build a fully functional AI Voice Agent.
-As of Day 20, we've implemented Murf WebSocket streaming for real-time TTS generation.
-The latest updates include streaming LLM responses that are sent directly to Murf's WebSocket API for immediate audio generation with base64 audio output.
+As of Day 21, we've implemented base64 audio streaming directly to the client for accumulation without audio element playback.
+The latest updates include streaming base64 audio chunks with console acknowledgement logging and real-time statistics display.

 ### Project Structure